Academic policies for undergraduates

 Students in computer science must complete a minimum of 120 credit hours to be eligible for the bachelor’s degree.

-Requirements for the bachelor’s degrees offered by the School of Engineering (engineering disciplines and computer science) include university undergraduate requirements (refer to the Academic Regulations and General Degree Requirements section in this bulletin), general education requirements and program-level degree requirements.
+Requirements for the bachelor’s degrees offered by the College of Engineering (engineering disciplines and computer science) include university undergraduate requirements (refer to the academic regulations section in this bulletin), general education requirements and program-level degree requirements.